 Most of us have many different interests in life and end up diluting our time and effort on them.
 Consequently, we do not have the time or the patience to sit through months of preparation imperative to score well on the GRE.
 However, we want the best of both worlds!
 Hence, here are some ways in which you can get a good score in a short period of time!

 Planning your schedule on an excel sheet is the best way to start with.
 Start monitoring your preparation by keeping records in the columns of the sheet.
-Keep track on your dates, time took on per question, topics worked upon (both Verbal and Quant) and revision was done for each topic and assessment.
+Keep track of your dates, time took on per question, topics worked upon (both GRE Verbal and GRE Quant) and revision was done for each topic and assessment.
 Start filling up the rows accordingly and use the color code as necessary.
 Planning your schedule on an excel will help you to assess your work and will inspire you to follow your study plan to get your preferred score on the GRE.
-It is suggested to start practicing on timed drills (sets of Verbal/Quants questions) on a daily basis, at least for an hour.
+It is suggested to start practicing on timed drills (sets of Verbal/Quant questions) on a daily basis, at least for an hour.
 Analyze your report and repeat your drills to improvise on the topics where there is a scope to improve.